 Train of Thought

 This site showcases our research.
-We share our analysis, expertise and custom datasets that present complex freight transport developments and supply chain issues in an accessible and actionable way, for fellow researchers and decision-makers across government and industry.
+We share our analysis, expertise and custom datasets that present the geopolitics of complex freight transport developments and supply chain issues in an accessible and actionable way, for fellow researchers and decision-makers across government and industry.

 Our research contributes to supporting the UN’s SDG goals (7, 9, 12 and 13) in developing economies in ensuring inclusive, accessible and sustainable transport infrastructure.

-Our research has been published in the Royal United Services Institute (RUSI) and the International Railway Journal (IRJ).
+Our research has been published in the Royal United Services Institute (RUSI), the BBC, the International Railway Journal (IRJ), and The Diplomat.

 Meet the Team